andrewdavidmackenzie/flow/docs/running/flowr.md

   -h, --help                         Print help information -V, --version                      Print version information
 ```

-### Options
--d, --debugger                     Enable the debugger when running a flow
--m, --metrics                      Calculate metrics during flow execution and print them out when done
--n, --native                       Link with native (not WASM) version of flowstdlib
--s, --server                       Launch as flowr server (only, no client)
--c, --client                       Start flowr as a client (only, no server) to connect to a flowr server
--C, --context                      Only execute 'context' jobs in the server
--j, --jobs <MAX_JOBS>              Set maximum number of jobs that can be running in parallel)
--L, --libdir <LIB_DIR|BASE_URL>    Add a directory or base Url to the Library Search path
--t, --threads <THREADS>            Set number of threads to use to execute jobs (min: 1, default: cores available)
--v, --verbosity <VERBOSITY_LEVEL>  Set verbosity level for output (trace, debug, info, warn, default: error)
--h, --help                         Print help information
--V, --version                      Print version information

 Similarly to [flowc](flowc.md), in order to locate libraries used in flow execution, `flowr` needs to know where to
 locate them.
 As for flowc, this can be done using the `$FLOW_LIB_PATH` environment variable, or one or more instance